homeylab/bookstack-file-exporter/README.md

 ```

 ### Authentication
-**Note visibility of pages is based on user**, so use a user that has access to pages you want to back up,
+**Note visibility of pages is based on user**, so use a user that has access to pages you want to back up.

 Ref: [https://demo.bookstackapp.com/api/docs#authentication](https://demo.bookstackapp.com/api/docs#authentication)

 Provide a tokenId and a tokenSecret as environment variables or directly in the configuration file.
 - `BOOKSTACK_TOKEN_ID`
 - `BOOKSTACK_TOKEN_SECRET`
+Env variables for credentials will take precedence over configuration file options.

-*For object storage authentication*, find the relevant sections further down in their respective sections.
+**For object storage authentication**, find the relevant sections further down in their respective sections.

 ### Configuration file
 See below for an example and explanation.
 Optionally, look at `examples/` folder of the github repo for more examples.